9 Enchanting First Snow Day Traditions will let you pick the perfect idea for your family to celebrate the start of a magical season.

 2) Cozy Goodnight.

 The day of the first snow, my cousin has special flannel snowflake sheets that she put on all the kids beds.
+It’s one of her favorite snow day rituals.

 She also bakes a fresh batch of snowflake cookies and tops it off with some hot cocoa that the kids devour before drifting off into wonderland.

 Pack up your family and head to someplace beautiful to watch the freshly fallen snow.
-Make it a winter picnic with Quiche, soup in your favorite thermos, hearty bread and hot apple cider.
+Make it a winter picnic with quiche, soup in your favorite thermos, hearty bread and hot apple cider.

 4) Feathered Friends.